project-polymorph/content_archive/未分类/www_Human_Rights_Campaign_HRC.md

 -   [HRC’s Women LEAD](https://www.hrc.org/resources/women-lead)
 -   [Parents for Transgender Equality National Council](https://www.hrc.org/resources/parents-for-transgender-equality-national-council)

-## Your voice has never been more important
+## Your voice has never been more important { data-search-exclude }

 Join us on the right side of history.
 We represent a force of over 3 million members and supporters, brought together by our passion to realize a truly equal society.
 Our strength reflects each individual’s personal commitment to helping the LGBTQ+ community in the ways they can, from marching to donating to voting.